JoinMarket-Org/JMBinary/README.md

 ##TODO list

-1. Add joinmarket alerts and Core alerts to the GUI
-2. Show an error message if recovery words are wrong, instead of silent quit.
-3. Add an icon for the GUI
+1. Add an icon for the GUI
+2. Export of private keys (and *possibly* import)
-4. (Under discussion) change to a reusable donation address instead of a static one?
+3. (Under discussion) change to a reusable donation address instead of a static one?
-5. Add sweeps.